Crisis Intervention Team

 The Crisis Intervention Team is intended to bring together the criminal justice system and mental health systems in order to better serve the community by reducing the risk of injury to officers and persons in crisis and also connecting them to necessary services and/or appropriate treatment.
 Currently all members of the patrol division have completed the NYS DCJS Crisis Intervention Officers Training.
 After completion of a “CIT” call, officers complete a “CIT Report” which is submitted to the CIT Coordinator, Sergeant Alexander Ragni.
 The report is reviewed and forwarded to our partners at the Orange County Department of Mental Health, the Orange County Crisis Call Center, National Alliance on Mental Illness, and Access Supports for Living.
 Sgt.
 Ragni attends quarterly meetings in Goshen, NY where current trends are discussed and best practices are developed moving forward.

 The New Windsor Police Department is continuously responding to mental health crisis calls.
-In 2022, there were 397 mental health crisis calls.
-In 2021, NWPD responded to 298 mental health crisis calls.
+In 2024, there were 322 mental health crisis calls.
+In 2023, NWPD responded to 338 mental health crisis calls.